Tandem Highway Dance

 As I drove south out of town on Highway 59, somewhere between Richmond and Rosenberg, I noted brake lights on the cars in front of me.

-When the situation continued and the rigs even slowed down even further, I naturally got annoyed and started grumbling at the delay, cursing the rudeness of drivers with no consideration of others sharing the road with them.
-By this time, the rigs had slowed to almost 20 miles per hour and there was a long line of impatient cars behind them.
+When the situation continued and the rigs slowed down even further, I got annoyed and started grumbling at the delay, cursing the rudeness of drivers with no consideration for others sharing the road with them.
+By this time, the rigs had slowed to almost 20 miles per hour, and there was a long line of impatient cars behind them.

-My whole mindset changed dramatically, however, when I was able to get a peek into the gap between the rigs at the road ahead.
-I saw a car weaving all over the road, slowing down and speeding up, slewing from one shoulder to the other.
+My whole mindset changed dramatically, however, when I was able to peek into the gap between the rigs at the road ahead.
+I saw a car weaving all over the road, slowing down and speeding up, swerving from one shoulder to the other.

 I watched while the police cars herded the weaving car to the side of the highway and forced it to stop.
 The 18-wheeler rigs then sped up and moved over to let all the cars pass by.